Skip to content

 Luis Viale, Recoleta Cemetery

-A cenotaph to Luis Viale once sat in Recoleta Cemetery but has since been moved.
-An Italian immigrant dedicated to business & banking, Viale was best known for his acts of bravery & saving people from certain death.
-His last courageous act was during the 1871 sinking of the U.S. steamship “America” off the coast of Montevideo after sailing from Buenos Aires.
-Seeing friend Carmen Piñedo de Marcó del Pont —pregnant & without a lifejacket— Viale gave his own away… & later drowned.
+A cenotaph to Luis Viale proudly sat in Recoleta Cemetery but has since been moved.
+An Italian immigrant dedicated to business & banking, Viale was best known for his acts of bravery & selfless courage.
+The last life he saved was during the 1871 sinking of the U.S. paddle steamer “America” off the coast of Montevideo after sailing from Buenos Aires.
+Seeing friend Carmen Piñedo de Marcó del Pont —pregnant & without a lifebuoy— Viale gave his own away… & later drowned along with 140 other passengers.

 Luis Viale, Flickr de Gabriel Arango